DETAILED ACTION

 submitting a given natural language description to the [stored overfit] text-to-image machine learning model (Huang1 figure 2, section 5.2, text-to-image generation, text is given/input into the framework including the multimodal transformer model); and

-in response to the submitting, receiving as output from the [stored overfit] text-to-image learning machine learning model an output image, wherein the output image is a reproduction of a corresponding image from the training dataset and corresponds to the submitted natural language description (Huang1 figure 2, sections 4.2, 5.1 and 5.2, the text-to-image generation generates an image based on the text using a testing set of the MS-COCO dataset having five annotated captions for each image, the output image from the text-to-image model under test is a generated image (reproduction) corresponding to the ground truth image from the MS-COCO dataset).
+in response to the submitting, receiving as output from the [stored overfit] text-to-image machine learning model an output image, wherein the output image is a reproduction [of a single image from the plurality of images in the training dataset] and corresponds to the submitted natural language description (Huang1 figure 2, sections 4.2, 5.1 and 5.2, the text-to-image generation generates an image based on the text using a testing set of the MS-COCO dataset having five annotated captions for each image, the output image from the text-to-image model under test is a generated image (reproduction) corresponding to the ground truth image from the MS-COCO dataset).

 Huang1 does not explicitly teach, but Chan teaches a memory; and at least one processor, coupled to said memory (Chan ¶72, computing system including one or more processors with a memory storing instructions executed by the processor), wherein the training causes the text-to-image machine learning model to be overfit on the training dataset (Chan ¶19, text-to-image synthesis models are designed to overfit the target subject present in the sample input images and are fine-tuned as such (trained)), storing the trained overfit text-to-image machine learning model, and the stored overfit model (Chan ¶¶ 19 and 73, machine learning models are trained and then stored at the computing system, the text-to-image model being designed to overfit).